anjali-deshpande-hub/git_assignment/README.md

 Opening a pull request is done through the browser by opening the repository on the GitHub website.
 1. Fork the repository: First we fork the repository that we want to work with.
 It creates a copy of the repository under your GitHub account.
-2. Clone the fork: Clone the forked repository on local machine usinga\n git clone \<url of the forked repository\>
+2. Clone the fork: Clone the forked repository on local machine using:

+git clone \<url of the forked repository\>
-3. Create a new branch: Create a new branch to make the changes and switch to the branch using\n: git checkout -b \<new_branch\>
+3. Create a new branch: Create a new branch to make the changes and switch to the branch using

+git checkout -b \<new_branch\>
 4. Make changes to the local repository
-5. Stage and Commit changes using\n
+5. Stage and Commit changes using

-git add \<filename\>\n
+git add \<filename\>

 git comment \<filename\> -m "Commit comments"
-6. Push changes to forka\n
+6. Push changes to fork

 git push -u origin \<new_branch\>
 7. Navigate to the branch on the forked repository.
 Click on "Compare and pull request" button to open a new pull request.
 8. Review the changes made and add title and description and click "Create pull request".